hcl-compass/Compass-Query/README.md

 	Follow the directions at: https://nodered.org/#get-started
 	localhost:1880

-## Download the Compass-Custom-Nodes zip file
+## Download the Compass-Query zip file
 	- Unzip The contents in a data directory <c:\compassdata>
 	- c:\compassdata\compass-custom-nodes-master\ contains the documentation, the packaged node, and the flows necessary for configuration.
 	- c:\compassdata\compass-custom-nodes-master\compass-query contains the source files for packaging the node using npm pack